ironwolfgames/havenwood-web/HOUSES.md

 2. **Type**:
     - *Natural*: Weather or environmental hazards (can often be mitigated by specific buildings).
     - *Hostile*: Enemy incursions (tested against Walls/Fortifications).
-    - *Arcane*: Magical anomalies (often require Insight/Knowledge to dispel).
+    - *Aether*: Magical anomalies (often require Insight/Knowledge to dispel).
 3. **Target**: The specific Hex Environment (e.g., Forest), Building Type (e.g., Mines), or House affected.
 4. **Effect**: The penalty incurred if the event is not negated.
-5. **Storm Value**: The amount the Storm Track advances if this event is unresolved (usually 0 for Natural/Hostile events, 1+ for Arcane cards).
+5. **Storm Value**: The amount the Storm Track advances if this event is unresolved (usually 0 for Natural/Hostile events, 1+ for Aether cards).

 ### Event Resolution Phases